Not really gonna happen, sorry.

 I say be gentle, be kind and let it go.

-There are things you can do, you can go to places in Le Marche, Molise, Lunigiana in Tuscany or Cucuron in France.
+There are things you can do, you can go to places in Le Marche, Molise, Lunigiana in Tuscany, Bonassola in Liguria instead of Cinque Terre, or Cucuron in France.
 You could visit in November of February a time in the city that I absolutely adore, but guess what, there’s still people here who have clued into the fact that off-season is the best time to come.
 We have the internet to thank for that.
 You can wake up at 7am like I did and stroll through a sleepy Florence, with all the best vantage points all to yourself at such an early hour.

 I’ve been to Rome countless times, and I’m going back this September for a week (yay) with my husband and alone.
 I can’t wait to walk along the Roman Forum after dinner, seeing the artfully-placed light fixtures dance among the ancient ruins.
 I can’t wait to discover new places and take cheesy photos of Neptune’s fountain, as you do.
 I get excited peering up the Pantheon’s oculus which dates back to 27 BC, before meeting friends for a cheeky aperitivo during the golden hour.